 The SDR brightness is okay, but not quite as bright as the LG CX.
 It's not recommended for very bright rooms, as it might not be able to overcome glare.
 There's a fair amount of variation across different scenes due to the ABL.

-We measured SDR brightness after calibration, using the 'Expert (Dark space, night)' Picture Mode, Color Depth set to 'Warm 50', Peak Brightness set to 'High' and OLED Pixel Brightness at max.
+We measured SDR brightness after calibration, using the 'Expert (Dark space, night)' Picture Mode, Color Temperature set to 'Warm 50', Peak Brightness set to 'High' and OLED Pixel Brightness at max.
 The brightness was about the same before calibration.

 To get the brightest possible image at the expense of picture quality, you can set the Picture Mode to 'Vivid', set Brightness and Contrast to max, Peak Brightness to 'High', and Auto Dynamic Contrast to 'High'.
 We hit 489 nits in the 10% window using these settings.